-- For Track 1 proposals: - Does the plan clearly describe the current technology state, and the technical gaps that must be addressed, to realize the application? - Does the proposal clearly describe specific technical milestones that can be used to evaluate the progress of the R&D? - Does the Program Plan and Risk Assessment correctly identify the primary risks, and appropriate mitigations for each? - If intellectual property protection is required, has a clear plan been spelled out? - If the application could result in a commercial product, has the market opportunity been clearly assessed and described?
-How good is the market opportunity? - For Track 2 proposals: - Does the proposed effort employ innovative concepts or methods? - How logical and feasible are the approaches? - Are the conceptual framework, methods, and analyses well justified, adequately developed, and likely to lead to scientifically valid conclusions? - Does the applicant recognize significant potential problems and consider alternative strategies? - For Track 3 proposals: - Does the plan clearly describe the current technology state, and the technical advances that will result from the R&D? - Does the proposal clearly describe specific technical milestones that can be used to evaluate the progress of the R&D? - Can the proposed R&D goals be accomplished effectively by other means that do not require the use of a DOE National Laboratory's facilities?
+- O Does the plan clearly describe the current technology state, and the technical gaps that must be addressed, to realize the application? - O Does the proposal clearly describe specific technical milestones that can be used to evaluate the progress of the R&D? - Does the Program Plan and Risk Assessment correctly identify the primary risks, and appropriate mitigations for each? - o If intellectual property protection is required, has a clear plan been spelled out? - o If the application could result in a commercial product, has the market opportunity been clearly assessed and described?
+How good is the market opportunity?

+- o Does the proposed effort employ innovative concepts or methods? - o How logical and feasible are the approaches? - Are the conceptual framework, methods, and analyses well justified, adequately developed, and likely to lead to scientifically valid conclusions? - Does the applicant recognize significant potential problems and consider alternative strategies?

+- Ones the plan clearly describe the current technology state, and the technical advances that will result from the R&D? - O Does the proposal clearly describe specific technical milestones that can be used to evaluate the progress of the R&D?

+• Can the proposed R&D goals be accomplished effectively by other means that do not require the use of a DOE National Laboratory's facilities?